67hz/vim-lldb/README.md

 ## Caveats

 This plugin leverages the LLDB module, so requires Python support in Vim.
 The version of Python must also match the version of Python that LLDB is compiled against.
-This plugin currently supports both Python2 and Python3.

 ## TODOs